What Is Hibiscus?

 - Make hibiscus tea, and serve hot or cold.

-- Freeze hibiscus tea in ice cube trays and add them to seltzers.
+- Freeze hibiscus tea in ice cube trays and add it to seltzers.

 - Create your own tea blends with other ingredients such as lemon or ginger.